-1 Months and months later I was in oh, no, 2 sorry.
+1 Months and months facer i was in on, no, 2 sorry.
 My sister-in-law June was a member of the 3 Pentecostal church and I became a member as well.
 I quit 4 drinking.
 My life became raising kids and going to church.
 5 I read the bible almost completely through a couple times.
 6 I often think that Terry probably saved my 7 life.
 At a point in my life when I was so vulnerable and 8 in need of protection he took me in and he let me love his 9 little family, our little family.
 We lived off the land in 10 the middle of the City of Vancouver, fish, deer, duck.
 And 11 like I always say, I'd rather clean 500 fish then pluck and 12 clean one duck, but I plucked a lot of ducks.
 Him and his 13 brothers were great hunters.
 For food fishing him and I 14 fished in a little 12-foot boat, and then we would clean 15 them and sell them illegally to all our regular buyers.
 We 16 had Asian families, Italian families, tonnes of regulars 17 who each year would buy fish from us.
 And he was a 18 commercial fisherman.
-19 And I want to say this, months and months

-And I want to say this, months and months 19 later I was inside the little church in Musqueam with our 20 little congregation praying and the man who had raped me, 21 22 the man I had charged, approached me and apologized.
-He was just sobbing and repeatedly saying he was sorry.
-23 And 24 that means the world to me, because after a lifetime of 25 sexual abuse and extreme sexual violence he has been the
+19 And I want to say this, months and months 20 later I was inside the little church in Musqueam with our 21 little congregation praying and the man who had raped me, 22 the man I had charged, approached me and apologized.
+He 23 was just sobbing and repeatedly saying he was sorry.
+And 24 that means the world to me, because after a lifetime of sexual abuse and extreme sexual violence he has been the only one to apologize, and of course I accepted it.

-1 only one to apologize, and of course I accepted it.
-Then I became pregnant with my first son 2 Keith Sparrow.
+Then I became pregnant with my first son

+Keith Sparrow.
 He was born in June 1979.
-I was still a 3 4 ward of the government.
-The Ministry apprehended him as a non-ward because he was born premature and they said they 5 were worried I wouldn't know how to care for him.
-They 6 gave me taxi vouchers to visit him in his foster home every 7 day.
-8 One month later Keith came home to us.
-9 Two
+I was still a

+ward of the government.
+The Ministry apprehended him as a

+non-ward because he was born premature and they said they

+were worried I wouldn't know how to care for him.
+They

+gave me taxi vouchers to visit him in his foster home every

+day.

-10 months later Keith died of crib death.
-It was one of the 11 hardest days of my life, of our lives, of our children's 12 lives, and it changed me forever.
-It made me realize never 13 to take my life, or anyone's life for granted, because we 14 never know how long we have on this earth.
+One month later Keith came home to us.
+Two months later Keith died of crib death.
+It was one of the hardest days of my life, of our lives, of our children's lives, and it changed me forever.
+It made me realize never to take my life, or anyone's life for granted, because we never know how long we have on this earth.

-I always took comfort that Keith died on the

-same weekend that Musqueam lost our oldest member grandpa

-James Point, who was over 100 years old.
+I always took comfort that Keith died on the same weekend that Musqueam lost our oldest member grandpa James Point, who was over 100 years old.

-An ironic thing is that right after Keith's 18 19 funeral, while I was still a ward of the government, my social worker asked me if I would be an emergency foster 20 mother for a little toddler they had apprehended who had 21 22 been living with her parents in a tent on the beach at Spanish Banks.
+An ironic thing is that right after Keith's funeral, while I was still a ward of the government, my social worker asked me if I would be an emergency foster mother for a little toddler they had apprehended who had been living with her parents in a tent on the beach at Spanish Banks.
 She was Caucasian.
-Her name was Sandy 23 Laughingriver.
+Her name was Sandy Laughingriver.
 I agreed.
-I always thought it was so 24 25 ironic at 16 years old I still had a youth worker assigned
+I always thought it was so ironic at 16 years old I still had a youth worker assigned intergenerational trauma.
+This meant that I was subjected to a lot of domestic violence.
+Usually the violence was the worst when he was drinking but not always.
+I became accustomed to being ready to run out the door if he came home in a violent mood, which was often in those days.